 2. Julius Caesar and the Romans invaded Normandy.

 After the Romans invaded Normandy in the 1st-century BC, the Gallo-Roman settlement fell under the province called Gallia Lugdunensis which had Lyon as its capital.

-While Brittany was more isolated and managed to preserve some of its Celtic culture, Normandy was on the Roman route to the British isles, and the local Gaellic tribes fled to safety.
+While the next-door region of Brittany was more isolated and managed to preserve some of its Celtic culture, Normandy was on the Roman route to the British isles.

 Many Gallo-Roman artefacts were found in Normandy, in particular during the construction of the A29 autoroute highway in 1995.